 When you have your results, then it is a good time to seek advice on your next steps if your original plans look unlikely to work out.
 Tap into the expertise of the teachers and careers advisors at your school or college on what action to take next.
 Remember that these people know you well and will be able to give you personalised advice.

-Because of the COVID-19, universities and colleges will be more open to discussing your application if you have not achieved the required grades.
+Now more than ever, universities and colleges will be more open to discussing your application if you have not achieved the required grades.
 Get in touch with your first choice as soon as your results arrive and put your case forward for consideration.
 The admissions team and academic staff will review your results and the discussions you have had before giving you a decision on whether you can proceed with your first choice or not.

-Tap into the UCAS Clearing system to look for new course options that are open to you with the grades you have.
 Try to see this as an exciting choice rather than a negative situation and challenge yourself to find a course that suits your interests and abilities.
+There are plenty out there.

 Finally, see this as a process that will help you get to university rather than punishment because you did not get the grades you wanted.
 Changing direction is not always a bad thing, and you may find that the course you end up on is a better fit than your original choice anyway!